bcooperstl/advent-of-code-2021/documentation/day18.md

 - a *build_number_list* function that recursively builds a list of the Number values to be used for exploding
 - a *find_parent* function that recursively looks for the parent of a given node
 - a *find_first_to_explode* function that finds the first cell that should be exploded.
+- an *increment_depth* function to recusrively increment the depth of all pairs

 ### Input parsing ###